 Through the years of generosity by the Foley family, the CLAP meeting was always free to attend.
 The Foley's have volunteered their homes and catered a wonderful lunch but we had to step up eventually.
 In 2022 we asked $25 per person.

-This year is a big step for CLAP as the Firehouse is no longer available for events.
+2023 was a big step for CLAP as the Firehouse is no longer available for events.

 We will also be taking payments via PayPay (Friends & Family = no fees) and Venmo (no fees) and that will save us web and processing fees.

 This year (2024) we selected a venue that gives us more flexibility.
 We are keeping the cost to attend at $45 and will be providing lunch along with the usual coffee, drinks and snacks.

 CLAP needs to be self-sustaining and we hope this year is a big step in that direction.

 Look for more details here and on the Facebook page here.

 This year we want to keep things humming along so here's the format for the Introductions:

 How long have you been doing your display?